Halong Bay Cruises

 Heritage Line Cruises

-Heritage Line offer a selection of traditional Vietnamese-style junks, including the Halong Jasmine, Halong Ginger and Halong Violet.
+Heritage Line offer a selection of traditional Vietnamese-style junks, including the Halong Jasmine, Halong Ginger, Halong Violet and the newer Ylang Cruise.

 Halong Ginger is the original of Heritage Line's three Halong Bay Cruise vessels - known as the 'Three Sisters'.